kierenbeckett/astroconsole/README.md

 * Use a VPN such as [Tailscale](https://tailscale.com/) or [WireGuard](https://www.wireguard.com/) to access your internal network remotely, then use the local IP as above.
 * Proxy the web UI using a tunnel service such as [Ngrok](https://ngrok.com/) or [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 Make sure you configure some authentication.

-Note that there are at least a couple of ports that need to be exposed:

-* The web UI port, default 8080.
-* The web->INDI proxy port, default 7626.
-* If you have a local finderscope URL, the IP/port for that.
-* You do not need to expose the INDI port.

 ### How can I control my camera?